Sleep training for 6 month olds and older babies: How to, methods and tips

 Gaining the ability to drift off to sleep alone is similar to mastering any other new skill; it is normal to experience a few bumps in the road before any progress is made.
 If the initial attempt is not successful, don't be disheartened — try switching to another technique or combining approaches until the right one is found.
 The main objective is to ensure your child has enough opportunities to practice and master the art of falling asleep independently.

-If you haven't done it already, we highly suggest putting a bedtime routine in place for your tiny human.
+If you haven't done it already, we highly suggest putting a in place for your tiny human.
 Bedtime routines are like a sleep-time secret handshake to kids, letting them know that it's time to end their day and drift off to dreamland.
 When done consistently, these routines can help your baby get better sleep and make your family function more smoothly.
 It’s worth the investment!

 Babies who are overtired tend to cry a lot more at bedtime and sleep less soundly.
 On the flip side, "under-tired" babies may have a hard time nodding off because they don't quite have enough sleep pressure.
-That's why it's important to find the optimal time to put your little one to bed; it can make sleep training a whole lot easier.
+That's why it's important to find the to put your little one to bed; it can make sleep training a whole lot easier.

 If your baby has been having sleep issues at night and during the day, we know it's tempting to work on every sleep period, all at once.
 But that can backfire by being overwhelming and causing a lot of overtiredness (cue the additional crying and resulting night wakings).
 Kinda like drinking water from a firehose!
 Instead, try breaking it down into smaller steps.